ramtin-matin/Renewable-Energy-Dashboard/README.md

 - Wind lifetime capacity factor uses `2024-02-14 13:01:00 UTC` as the turbine online reference time and `90 kW` as the wind capacity.
 - `python-db-scripts/Inser_data_to_database.py` is a one-off CSV import helper and is not required for normal dashboard operation.

+## Future Work

+- **Evaluate replacing PHP endpoints with FastAPI:** The current PHP endpoints are simple and work, but FastAPI could be a cleaner long-term backend for JSON APIs.
+It would make request validation, structured responses, async API calls, and shared Python database logic easier to maintain.
+Since the background jobs are already Python, moving API endpoints to FastAPI could also reduce duplicated logic between PHP and Python.
+- **Improve response times for chart queries:** If historical chart responses become slow, FastAPI could help by adding clearer caching, async external API calls, connection pooling, and more controlled query handling.
+Database indexing, partition maintenance, and query shape should still be checked first because MySQL query performance will likely be the main bottleneck for large date ranges.
+- **Review the time-series chart library:** Highcharts Stock currently provides the needed charting, zooming, datetime axis, and export behavior.
+It may still be worth evaluating alternatives with nearly identical functionality and appearance, especially if licensing, bundle size, rendering speed, or customization becomes a concern.

 ## Troubleshooting

 - If `index.php` fails immediately, check that `dashboard-scripts/config/API/ConfigAPI.php` exists and has a valid wind API URL and token.